Skip to content

 • Validate type lengths and names for consistency between DBF and SQL.

-• Released as a Python library.
+• Release as a Python library.

 👐 Contribute